kyla100/AboutMe-1/README.md

 ## Experience

-### Founder & Developer, Valorant Gamer Website https://LineupsValorant.com/, July 2021 - Present
+### Founder & Developer, Valorant Website https://LineupsValorant.com/, July 2021 - Present
   * Designed and developed the innovative video game website for the Valorant community to revolutionize how players search for lineups.
   * The website provides interactive dynamic real-time supports for Valorant players.
   * It aims to serve 1,000,000+ gamers out of 20 millions in the Valorant community.